pratyushsrivastava500/Air-Assult-Game/README.md

 # Air-Assult-Game
-IT IS A TYPE OF ARCADE GAME IN WHICH A COPTER IS MOVING AS THE GAME STARTS.
-IT’S A challenging and addictive game in which you have to avoid all obstacles getting in your way. ...
-As soon as the game starts, your copter automatically moves forward while you only have to balance it throughout the passage of the BLOCKS.
-For implementation of air assult game I have python as a standard language.
+A Type of Arcade Game in which a copter is moving as the Game start.It's a Challenging and Addictive Game In Which You Have To Avoid All Obstacles Getting In Your Way.
+As Soon As The Game Starts, Your Copter Automatically Moves Forward While You Only Have To Balance It Throughout The Passage Of The BLOCKS.

 # Requirements:

-*Operating System(Windows, Linux, etc)
+1. Operating System(Windows, Linux, etc)

-*Python Ide(Anaconda , Jupyter notebook etc)
+2. Python Ide(Anaconda , Jupyter notebook etc)

-*Pygame Module
+3. Pygame Module